lj-ditrapani/SWE430/markdown/example2.markdown

 Integrate the "rewrite" and "toDecimal" Functions
 -------------------------------------------------

-Integrate the `rewrite` function into the `toDecimal` function to pass the "Subtractive Rules" test.
+Now that we have a working `rewrite()` function, we simply need to modify the `toDecimal()` function to make use of it and pass the "Subtractive Rules" test.

+The modification is simple.
+We add a single line of code that calls the `rewrite()` function and updates the value of `romanNumerals` with the result.

     // code.js
     function toDecimal(romanNumerals) {